12 Beautiful Himalayan Lakes

 Legend has it that Guru Padmasambhava touched and blessed the lake, and it is widely believed that a small part of the lake never freezes, even during the extreme winter temperatures at such an altitude.
 This lake is one of the Teesta river’s primary sources, flowing from Sikkim, West Bengal, and Bangladesh to the Bay of Bengal.
 It is widely believed that this lake’s water has healing properties; many visitors bring water from this lake back to their homes.

 3. Gosainkunda Lake, Nepal

 Gosaikunda Lake, at 4,380m, is located in the Rasuwa district and is one of the famous pilgrimage sites for Hindus.
 This freshwater lake is part of a popular trekking route in the Langtang region, north of Kathmandu.
-It is believed that there are 108 lakes of various sizes in this region.
-I once met an elderly local who told me that he could only count 18 despite spending a few weeks wandering around the area.
+It is believed that this region has 108 lakes of various sizes.
+However, I once met an elderly local who told me he could only count 18 despite spending a few weeks wandering around the area.

 Hindu mythology considers the Gosainkunda area as the abode of Hindu Deities, Lord Shiva, and Goddess Gauri.
-Gosainkunda is referred to as Samudramanthan on the Hindu scriptures and epics such as Bhagavata Purana, Vishnu Puran, Ramayana, and Mahabharata.
-Janai Purnima is one Hindu festival when thousands of pilgrims from India and Nepal throng to this lake.
+Hence, Gosainkunda is called Samudramanthan in the Hindu scriptures and epics such as Bhagavata Purana, Vishnu Puran, Ramayana, and Mahabharata.
+Janai Purnima is one Hindu festival where thousands of pilgrims from India and Nepal throng this lake.

 4. Shey Pokshundo Lake, Nepal

 Situated at an altitude of 3,611 m, Shey Phoksundo Lake is the second deepest lake in Nepal.
 This glacial lake is located in Lower Dolpo, one of the most remote and isolated high valleys in the Trans Himalaya.
 This lake is considered sacred by the residents.
-Although some say swimming is prohibited, the locals do a bath in this lake.
+Although some say swimming is prohibited, the locals take a bath in this lake.
 The village of Ringmo sits on the southern edge of the “dam caused by a landslide some 30,000 to 40,000 years ago.